Relating Reinforcement Learning to Dynamic Programming-Based Planning: Tables for Deterministic Experiments

 \section{Tables for Deterministic Experiments}

-The performance for \ql{} and the dynamic programming methods on deterministic problems is shown in the following tables.
+The performance for \ql{} and the dynamic programming methods on deterministic problems, run on a desktop computer with a Ryzen 7 3700X CPU (3.6GHz), is shown in the following tables.
 We show the run times of the algorithms and the number of actions that were used during that run time.
-We also show how often the algorithm converges and how long it took for its exploration policy to discover the goal for the first time, together with the time it took for the initial state to achieve its optimal cost to go value.
-We also track the mean and standard deviation for each value that allows for it.
+We also show how often the algorithm converges and how long it took for its exploration policy to discover the goal for the first time, together with the time it took for the initial state to achieve its optimal cost to go value, tracking the mean and standard deviation for each applicable metric.
+The last three tables of this subsection show the same results for Problems 1, 10 and 11 run on a desktop computer with an i5-12400F CPU (2.50GHz), but also including a row for the performance of \ql{} when using $\epsilon$-decay.